 _____________

-“Instead of working in the theatres, a Xẩm singer’s stage is the street, the market, the foot of a banyan tree, the gate of a village, or a yard.”
+“Instead of working in theatres, a Xẩm singer’s stage is the street, the market, the foot of a banyan tree, the gate of a village, or a yard.”
 Jenna Duong Hanoi Times

 _____________